Krankowski/Challenge_portfolio_filip/README.md

-# Task 1: Software configuration.
+# Task 1: Software configuration
 ## Subtask 1: Why did I choose to participate in the Date IT Challenge?

 Hi!